smiklos/smiklos/README.md

 - 🔭 I'm looking for new roles
 - 💬 Ask me about Scala and functional programming.
-- 🤖 Getting better at Rust is what I do lately.
+- 🤖 Getting better at Rust is where I put my focus.
 - 🕵️‍♂️ Pronouns: He/him